Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO has Price graph

 This semantic design pattern is quite common.
-FIBO Production, the industry-standard has 74 more object properties that do not have both domain a range specified as property or class restriction: appoints, various dates and amounts, owns, rates, regulates, etc.
+FIBO Production, the industry standard, has 74 object properties that do not have both domain and range specified as property or class restrictions, including appoints, various dates and amounts, owns, rates, and regulates, among others.

 A data model relationship must have a parent and a child entity.
 An ontology-to-data model transformation that derives relationships from object properties cannot transform Price and the other 74 object properties.
 We lose these FIBO schema constructs.